AllenZoo/Scheduler/README.md

 - node server.js

-3. To enable saving and loading into a databse, install a mySQL database server and client, and edit properties as necessary under server.js files:
+3. To enable saving and loading into a databse, install a mySQL database server and GUI, and edit properties as necessary under server.js files:

 ```js
 /* Examples */